Ben50000/dataAnalysis/README.txt

-Welcome to my data analyst platform

-This repository shows projects regarding different industries and their performance over time.
+This repository shows projects regarding the vehicle industries and their sales performance over time.

-It emphasises the importance of data in our present generation and how it helps drive impactful decision.
+It emphasises the importance of data in our present generation and how it helps drive impactful decisions.

 Credits: